pyvista/pyvista-tutorial/README.md

 0. Getting Started (Alexander Kaszynski) - PyVista for 3D Visualization within Python.
 (10 min for talk, 10 min for exercise)

-1. Basic usage (Alexander Kaszynski) - Reading and plotting 3D data using `examples` module and external files.
+1. Basic usage (Alexander Kaszynski) - Reading and plotting 3D data using ``examples`` module and external files.
 (10 min for talk, 10 min for exercise)

 2. What is a Mesh?
-(Bane Sullivan) - Learn about the PyVista data types and how you can use it to visualize almost anything.
-(15 min for talk, 10 min for exercise)
+(Bane Sullivan) - Learn the basics of the PyVista data types and how to open common 3D file formats to visualize the data in 3D (15 min for talk, 10 min for exercise)

-3. PyVista Data Model (Bane Sullivan) - Learn about the data model of the PyVista framework and how you can visualize your data in style using point, cell, and field data.
-(15 min for talk, 10 min for exercise)
+3. Plotting Options and Animations (Bane Sullivan) - Demonstrate many features of the PyVista plotting API to create compelling 3D visualizations and touch on animations (10 min for talk, 10 min for exercise)

+4. PyVista in Action (Tetsuo Koyama) - Show how PyVista is already being used within several projects and can be used for all things visualization.
+(15 min for talk)

-4. Break.
+5. Break.
 Stretch fingers and grab some coffee.
 (15 minutes)

-5. Animation/generating figures (Tetsuo Koyama) - Show how to animate/generating figures using the PyVista API to make awesome online documentation.
-(10 min for talk, 10 min for exercise)

-6. PyVista and Sphinx (Alexander Kaszynski) - Leverage PyVista to make some awesome interactive web documentation.
-(20 min for talk, 10 min for exercise)
+6. PyVista Data Model (Bane Sullivan) - Learn about PyVista's data model in further detail.
+(15 min for talk, 10 min for exercise)

+7. PyVista & VTK (Bane Sullivan) - Show how PyVista uses VTK and how you can combine the best of both worlds!
+(10 minutes for talk, 10 minutes for exercise)

-7. Quick break.
+8. Quick break.
 Prepare for the final run.
 (10 minutes)

-8. PyVista & VTK (Bane Sullivan) - Show how PyVista uses VTK and how you can combine the best of both worlds!
-(10 minutes for talk, 10 minutes for exercise)
+9. PyVista & Sphinx (Alexander Kaszynski) - Leverage PyVista to make some awesome interactive web documentation.
+(20 min for talk, 10 min for exercise)

-9. PyVista and Qt (Tetsuo Koyama) - Demonstrate how to use PyVista to create standalone applications using pyinstaller and the Qt framework.
+10. PyVista & Qt (Tetsuo Koyama) - Demonstrate how to use PyVista to create standalone applications using pyinstaller and the Qt framework.
 (15 min for talk, 10 for exercise)

-10. PyVista in Action (Tetsuo Koyama) - Show how PyVista is already being used within several projects and can be used for all things visualization.
-(15 min for talk)

 11. Open up to Questions.
 (15 minutes)

 ### Additional Tutorial Information.